yeehaa123/presentation-moonconf/slides.md

 + Libraries and Frameworks
 + Patterns

-The actual artifacts that we produce - i.e. programs as programs - are actually rarely discussed.
+Although code reading groups are becoming more common, the actual artifacts that we produce - namely programs as programs - are still rarely discussed.

 -->

 ---